ecp-lang/ecp-interpreter/README.md

 **Other Language Support:**

 We're designing the language to be more like a set of rules than a specific piece of software, although the software bundled in this repo is supported by us.
-It can be interpreted, compiled, based off C, based, off python, and more, if you can write the software to run it.
-That's why "interpreter code" is used, for future proofing and cross compatibility.
+It can be interpreted, compiled, based off C, based off python, based off java , and more, if you can write the software to execute it.

 # Usage
 ## Command Line arguments